Meet our staff and board of directors.

 Eileen has a strong background in environmental education, having worked as a wildlife biologist for the U.S. Fish and Wildlife Service, as an environmental educator for Audubon New Mexico and the Santa Fe Watershed Association, running her consulting firm “Down to Earth Education”, and as a climate change educator for the New Mexico Museum of Natural History and Science.

 Shannon grew up camping, hiking, and biking with her family in the forests of the Pacific Northwest.
-After college, she fell in love with the natural beauty of New Mexico while living and working on the Navajo Reservation.
-Shannon brings to the role over six years of experience teaching in both classroom and outdoor settings.
+After college, she fell in love with the natural beauty of New Mexico while living and working in the Four Corners region.
+Shannon brings to the role nearly a decade of experience teaching in both classroom and outdoor settings.
 She also has worked in a variety of nonprofit environmental organizations.

 Shannon has a strong commitment to educational equity and is driven by the belief that all children deserve access to authentic, relevant, and fulfilling learning opportunities.
-She holds a Bachelor of Arts in Environmental Studies, a Master of Public Administration, and a Master of Education from the University of Washington.
-In her free time, Shannon enjoys reading, writing, playing viola, and exploring hiking trails with her husband and Afghan hound. ✉️ Email Shannon.
+She holds a Master of Public Administration and a Master of Education from the University of Washington, and is a licensed elementary educator in New Mexico and Washington.
+In her free time, Shannon enjoys reading, writing, playing viola, and exploring hiking trails with her husband and hound. ✉ Email Shannon.

 Board of Directors